 From 9th November 2020 (Version 35) onwards, we stopped searching MEDLINE and Embase (see Searches 1-34, above) and began to identify the evidence using automated continuous prospective surveillance of the Microsoft Academic Graph (MAG) dataset .
 A MAG-enabled workflow was operationalised using the new MAG Browser suite of tools in EPPI-Reviewer Web (ER-Web) .
 The full MAG dataset currently comprises >245 million bibliographic records of research articles on all topics across science, connected in a large network graph of conceptual (e.g. related publications or fields of study), citation and author relationships .

 Each time an updated copy of the MAG dataset is released by MicrosoftTM (currently, every two weeks), all 'new' MAG records (i.e. records of articles not indexed in any preceding versions of the MAG dataset - up to 1 million new records per update) and their associated metadata are automatically imported into MAG Browser (ER-Web) systems.
-New MAG records are then automatically scored by our novel Continuous Review (ContReview) machine learning (ML) modelb.
-The ContReview model exploits both network graph features and text features of new MAG records (with reference to the same features of known include MAG records identified and coded in preceding versions of this Map) to score and prioritise (by ranking them from highest to lowest, by score) the new records for potential manual screening-coding (see Coding the evidence, below).
+New MAG records are then automatically scored by our novel Continuous Review (ContReview) machine learning (ML) model.b The ContReview model exploits both network graph features and text features of new MAG records (with reference to the same features of known include MAG records identified and coded in preceding versions of this Map) to score and prioritise (by ranking them from highest to lowest, by score) the new records for potential manual screening-coding (see Coding the evidence, below).
 Preprints, and articles from specific sourcesc that are invariably excluded from this Map, are automatically filtered out and discarded.
-We then retain the top scoring (on ContReview) new, filtered MAG records, approximately 3,000 per week since the last MAG update.
+We then retain the top scoring (on ContReview) new, filtered MAG records, between 3,000 and 10,000 per MAG update, contingent on the time elapsed since the preceding update and the total number of new records included in each update.

 Coding the evidence: